RAP proposes employment strategies

-Chairman of Real Alternative Party, Gaontebale Mokgosi, has called on President Mokgweetsi Masisi to introduce a manufacturing sector which could create much needed employment, higher wages, profits, a larger tax base and better circulation of the currency.
+Chairman of Real Alternative Party, Gaontebale Mokgosi has called President Mokgweetsi Masisi to introduce manufacturing sector which could create much needed employment, higher wages, profits, a larger tax base and better circulation of the currency.

 Mokgosi who released a press statement in response to Masisi’s maiden state of the nation address said that the greatest challenge of Masisi’s regime is strong investment on the wider economy and the ability to navigate future challenges.